microsoft/accessibility-insights-windows/docs/Overview.md

 Project | Responsibility
 --- | ---
 AccessibilityInsights | Provide the UI for most users.
-This application is built using WPF.
+This application uses WPF and targets .NET Framework 4.8.
 CommonUxComponents | Provide non-specialized visual elements used by the core application and extensions.
 This allows the core application and extensions to share ux components that are unrelated to the runtime.
 Extensions | Provide extension points that allow certain non-core functionality to be implemented in a loosely coupled way.
 SharedUx | Provide visual elements used by the core application.
 This code is in a separate assembly for historical reasons.